 The SWOT method relies heavily on data, so use your analytics tools and data at full force.
 Look at factors like bounce rates, new visitors vs. returning visitors, acquisition, and site behavior to detect where there’s potential for improvement.
 It will help you look realistically at where you are now and where you want to be, helping you bridge the two.
 By turning weaknesses into strengths, seizing opportunities, and minimizing threats, you can create more valuable content and get it in front of your target audience.

-Analyzing your competitor's’ content is essential.
+Analyzing your competitor's’ content is an essential part when researching how to create a content marketing strategy.
 On the one hand, their social media profiles can provide useful information about your audience, helping you define which social channels are most popular and discover the most engaging content in your niche.

 On the other hand, they help you gain a valuable insight into your competitor’s content strategy.
 This includes things like how often and what type of content they post, and which social channels they prefer.
 The SEMrush Social Media Tracker helps you analyze your own content performance as well as your competitors’.
 It’s good practice to always compare yourself with your competitors to know where you stand.